melodium-tech/melodium/README.md

 Mélodium is a tool and language for manipulation of large amount of data, using the definition of treatments that applies on data through connections, with a track approach that makes any script higly scalable and implicitly parallelizable.

-For more exhaustive explanations, please refer to [the Mélodium Language book](https://melodium.gitlab.io/book/).
+For more exhaustive explanations, please refer to [the Mélodium Language book](https://doc.melodium.tech/book/).

 Mélodium is _under development_ and continously being defined and improved.
-The development documentation is available at <https://melodium.gitlab.io/melodium/melodium/>, and the standard reference at <https://melodium.gitlab.io/melodium/reference/>.
+Released documentation is available on [docs.rs](https://docs.rs/melodium/latest/melodium/) and standard reference on [melodium.tech](https://doc.melodium.tech/latest/).
+Development documentation is available at <https://melodium.gitlab.io/melodium/melodium/>, and the standard reference at <https://melodium.gitlab.io/melodium/reference/>.

 ## Example